Live · National feed

 21:55 · Pakington St · circling vehicle22:18 · Cotham Rd · person on foot22:39 · Pakington St · same vehicle, different lap

-Alert dispatched to 487 members within 500m of cluster centre.
-Patrol car #04 redirected from Hawthorn route, ETA 4 min.
+Example alert sent to members within 500m of cluster centre.
+Once patrol is licensed in your state, the nearest car is redirected from its route.
 Free patrol pass logged for all three flagging members.

 Carlton North 3054 · 1 flag